 - For the spiciness of the spicy tuna, my recipe is pretty mild.
 Adjust to your own taste by adding more Sriracha sauce.

 - For the toppings, you can definitely switch it up to whatever you like.
-For examples, carrots, pickled ginger, and lettuce.
+For examples, carrots, pickled ginger, mixed greens or lettuce.